e3rd/zim-plugin-googletasks/README.md

 # Google tasks plugin for Zim Wiki
-Connects to your default Google Tasks lists.
+Connects [Zim Wiki](https://zim-wiki.org/) to your default Google Tasks lists.
 Append today's tasks to your Home file.
 Every task should be imported only once.
 If you change the tasks, you can upload it back to Google server.
 If you complete it, the completion should propagate back as well.

 ## Installation
 Same as for the other plugins, but needs some Google Tasks API dependencies.
 Python3.6+ required.